Senior-Design-May1601/config/ansible/README.md

 #### Splunk communication

-Once the Admin Vm has been provisioned, user should be able to access the Splunk web service on their host machine at 192.168.42.42:8000
+Once the Splunk Vm has been provisioned, user should be able to access the Splunk web service on their host machine at 192.168.42.42:8000